guidytz/SUMO-drivers/README.md

 ```

 This command will generate the usual virtual graph dictionary file and its image and also two more pdf files: a list of every vertex of the graph and its centrality measures and
 also a list of every graph vertex attribute and how many times it appears in the virtual graph, i.e. the frequency of each specific link or junction in the virtual graph.

+It is also possible to take these measures when [creating the virtual graph alonside the simulation](#creating-virtual-graph-alongside-simulation).

 The list of the most commons centrality measures that can be taken and their respective keyword argument can be found [here](#list-of-centrality-measures).